arisskz6/shadowsocks/README.md

 systemctl [start/status/restart] shadowsocks.service
 ```

-thanks to `@clowwindy` and all of others fight for GFW
+thanks to `@clowwindy` and all of others fight for free.
 OS:Debian 8+/Ubuntu 16.04+
 ------------------------------------------------------------------------------------------------------
 `2016-11-13,by arisskz6`